 Togiak - Manokotak is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Togiak - Manokotak is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Togiak - Manokotak who work in teaching (11.99%), healthcare (9.97%), and farm management occupations (9.09%).

 Togiak - Manokotak is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 In terms of college education, the citizens of Togiak - Manokotak rank slightly lower than the national average.
 15.15% of adults 25 and older in Togiak - Manokotak have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.